 3. Gawk at Costa Rica’s Extraordinary Rio Celeste

-According to Costa Rican legends, the dazzling blue water was created when God, who had just finished painting the sky, washed out his paintbrushes in the waterfall, forever staining the waters at brilliant blue.
+Once you descend the staircase, you will reach a viewing platform where you will see the unnaturally blue water of the cascading waterfall.
+According to Costa Rican legends, the dazzling blue water was created when God, who had just finished painting the sky, washed out his paintbrushes in the waterfall, forever staining its waters a brilliant blue.

 4. Traipse along Naucaya Waterfalls